 Now let's check how this deadlock was captured.

 Reviewing Data Captured by SQL Server Extended Events

 Using SSMS, navigate to Management > Extended Events > Sessions, and expand the event you want to check the data (deadlock_capture for our example), then double click on the target you want to check:

 You can see the captured data so far, I filtered the data by date so you just see the test we did earlier:

 What the captured data tells us?

-- The lock_deadlock_chain events tell us both sessions involved in the deadlock, as you can see clicking on any of them to see the details, for our example were sessions 53 and 56:
+- The lock_deadlock_chain events tell us both sessions involved in the deadlock, as you can see by clicking on any of them to see the details, for our example were sessions 53 and 56:

 - The lock_deadlock event provides us the information about the deadlock victim, with the T-SQL code involved as well, we can correlate it to the session_id using the transaction_id field:

-With this info you can create and analyze deadlocks in your database server.
+With this info, you can create and analyze deadlocks in your database server.

 - SQL Server introduced Extended Events in SQL Server 2008, they were meant to replace SQL Server Profiler traces and they provide a lightweight, customizable event collection platform.

-- You can use the example I provided as a base and customize it adding other fields you might need (for example: capturing the user, hostname, etc.)
+- You can use the example I provided as a base and customize it by adding other fields you might need (for example: capturing the user, hostname, etc.)

 - Check out the Microsoft official documentation about Extended Events.

 About the author